NahlaSultan/university-staff-portal/README.md

 <h1 align="center">University Staff Portal </h1>
-A Website implemented in MERN stack with various functionalites for all university staff members: Proffessors, Teaching Assistants, Heads of Departments, Course Coordinators, and HR Members
+A Website implemented in MERN stack with various functionalites for all university staff members: Professors, Teaching Assistants, Heads of Departments, Course Coordinators, and HR Members

 ## Install